giellalt/lang-smn/docs/PassiveVowelChange.md

-# Threesyllabic stems
+## Threesyllabic stems

-... is a different story
+... is a different story.
+Those were not documented here (see the source code).